apognu/vault/README.md

 The whole store directory is located under $HOME/.vault and can be pushed to a remote git repository though the ```vault``` command.

-**This is a draft in progress, I would be very cautious with using it to store your most previous passwords.**
+**This is a draft in progress, I would be very cautious with using it to store your most precious passwords.**

 ## Add a secret